BHoM/documentation/docs/Basics/BHoM-Toolkits.md

 The BHoM is designed to be extendable.
 We want anyone to be able to create a set of tools relevant to a specific task (e.g. linking to another external software, providing a set of discipline specific functionality, ...).
 This is where the repository come in.
 They are independent units of development with their own team of developers responsible for maintaining the code in the long run.
 We call them toolkits.

-Internally, they will all follow the same conventions about the 4 categories of code defined above.
+Internally, they will all follow the same conventions about the four categories of code defined above.
 To get slightly more into details regarding how that code is structure, let's talk for a second about how those different parts of the code are related to each other.

 * **oM**: You could see this as our base specialised vocabulary.
 It doesn't depend on anything else but everything else will rely on the definitions it contains.